Sanglorian/orcus/Orcus Advanced Options - current.md

 **Stone Stride:** Broken ground, uneven stone or rubble are not difficult terrain for you.

 **Swamp Stride:** Mud, marsh and shallows are not difficult terrain for you.

+**Tongue of Salt and Spray:** You can speak with riverine and ocean-going mammals and water birds.

 **Trance:** You don't need to sleep.
 Instead, you meditate deeply, remaining semiconscious, for 4 hours a day.
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
 Your 4-hour trance has the same effect as a 6-hour long rest.